St. Bonaventure Bonnies softball

-The St. Bonaventure Bonnies softball team represents St. Bonaventure University in NCAA Division I college softball.
-The team participates in the Atlantic 10 Conference (A-10).
+The St. Bonaventure Bonnies softball team represents St. Bonaventure University for college softball in NCAA Division I. The team participates in the Atlantic 10 Conference (A-10).
 The Bonnies are currently led by head coach Mike Threehouse.
 The team plays its home games at Joyce Field located on the university's campus.

 History

 Since joining the Atlantic 10 Conference in 1988, the Bonnies have failed to win a regular season championship or a conference tournament championship.
 By failing to win the latter, they have also failed to qualify for the NCAA Division I softball tournament.
 The team's best conference finish came in the 2008 season, where the Bonnies finished in second place after going 11–7 in conference play.

 The Bonnies have won several awards since joining the A-10.
 Coach Mike Threehouse was named A-10 Coach of the Year in 2006.
 Third baseman and pitcher Brianna Bricker was named A-10 Softball Student-Athlete of the Year in 2008.